Table of Contents Contents

 Credit scores are important because they impact almost every aspect of your life.
 Your credit rating gets checked when you apply for a loan and influences whether or not you get approved.
 Many landlords and employers also run credit checks before offering apartment keys and employment opportunities.
 With so much on the line, it's imperative to keep your credit score in good standing.

-Credit bureaus look at the following factors when calculating credit scores:
+Credit bureaus look at the following factors in order to calculate credit scores:

 - Payment history: Your track record when it comes to paying your bills on time.
 If you have a history of late or missed payments, it will show up here.